arialdomartini/Back-End-Developer-Interview-Questions/README.md

 Data-Mapper is a design pattern that promotes the use of a layer of Mappers that moves data between objects and a database while keeping them independent of each other and the mapper itself.
 On the contrary, in Active-Record objects directly incorporate operations for persisting themselves to a database, and properties corresponding to the underlying database tables.
 Do you have an opinion on those patterns?
 When would you use one instead of the other?

 #### Billion Dollar Mistake
-Why is it often said that the introduction of `null` is a "billion dollar mistake"?
+[Tony Hoare](https://en.m.wikipedia.org/wiki/Tony_Hoare) who invented the null reference once said "*I call it my billion-dollar mistake*" since it led to "*innumerable errors, vulnerabilities, and system crashes, which have probably caused a billion dollars of pain and damage in the last forty years*".

 Would you discuss the techniques to avoid it, such as the Null Object Pattern introduced by the GOF book, or Option types?

 #### Inheritance vs Composition
 Many state that, in Object-Oriented Programming, composition is often a better option than inheritance.
 What's you opinion?

-#### Anti-corruption Layer
+#### Anti-Corruption Layer
 What is an Anti-corruption Layer?

 #### Singleton